-- Compliance with the recommendations of regulators, the Bank of Spain, MIFID and Basel III. - Advantages in terms of the Entity's image and reputation. - Annual audits, both internal and external, which ensure we keep our system up-to-date.
+- Compliance with the recommendations of regulators, the Bank of Spain, MIFID and Basel III. - Advantages in terms of the Entity's image and reputation.

+Annual audits, both internal and external, which ensure we keep our system up-to-date.

 III.
-Information technology (IT) governance: CaixaBank's information technology (IT) governance model ensures that its services are aligned with the Entity's business strategy and comply with all regulatory, operational and business requirements.
-IT governance is an essential part of governance as a whole and encompasses organisational structures and processes to ensure that the organisation's IT services sustain and extend the Entity's strategies and objectives.
-The governance model has been designed and developed according to ISO 38500:2008 standard, and has been certified by Deloitte.
+Information technology (IT) governance: CaixaBank's information and technology (IT) governance model ensures that its IT services are aligned with the Entity's business strategy and comply with all regulatory, operational and business requirements.
+IT governance is an essential part of overall governance and encompasses organisational structures and guidelines to ensure that the IT services support and facilitate the fulfilment of strategic objectives.
+The governance model has been designed and developed according to ISO 38500:2008 standard, and was certified by Deloitte Advisory, S.L. in July 2014.

 CaixaBank's IT services have been designed to meet the business' needs, guaranteeing the following:

-- Segregation of duties; - Change management; - Incident management; - IT quality management; - Risk management; Operational, Reliability of financial reporting - Identification, definition and monitoring of indicators (scorecard); Evidence of accompany, monocompany and monitoring committee - Existence of governance, management and monitoring committees; - Periodic reporting to management; Discrete internal controls which include controls - Rigorous internal controls which include annual internal and external audits.
+- Segregation of duties;

+- Change management;

+- Incident management;

+- IT quality management;

+- Risk management; Operational, Reliability of financial reporting, etc.;

+- Identification, definition and monitoring of indicators (scorecard);

+- Existence of governance, management and monitoring committees;

+- Periodic reporting to management;

+- Rigorous internal controls which include annual internal and external audits.